More About Aroostook Farm

 Aroostook Farm, the largest of The University of Maine’s five experimental farms, has been involved in considering a wide range of problems related to the Maine potato industry.
-Scientists in the College of Natural Sciences, Forestry, and Agriculture are
+Scientists in the College of Earth, Life, and Health Sciences are

 - Developing new potato varieties.